Skip to main content

 Air duct cleaning in Oxon Hill, MD

 Oxon Hill is a fast-evolving community in northwestern Prince George's County, Maryland, covering ZIP code 20745 and home to the National Harbor waterfront district, MGM National Harbor, and the Tanger Outlets.
 The housing here is a study in contrasts: established mid-century neighborhoods like Eastover and the area bordering Forest Heights sit alongside newer condominiums, townhomes, and apartments built during the National Harbor development boom.
 That mix means Eagle works on everything from decades-old forced-air systems in single-family ramblers to shared and stacked HVAC setups in newer multi-unit buildings.
 Air duct cleaning in Oxon Hill MD matters because the community combines aging ductwork in its older sections with high-density, shared-air living near the Potomac waterfront, both of which concentrate dust, dander, and moisture.
 For residents in condos and townhomes, indoor air quality is shaped by neighbors and shared mechanicals, not just their own habits.
 Eagle Air Duct Cleaning serves Oxon Hill from our nearby Beltsville headquarters using the NADCA ACR-21 source-removal standard, and every job ships a third-party Indoor Air Quality Lab Report so you get measured, independent proof of what was removed.
-We also handle dryer vents, furnaces, carpet, upholstery, and sanitizing, all priced through a transparent calculator with no upsells.

 Maryland climate & your air quality